c4urself/bump2version/README.md

   Use this option to override this check.

 `--no-configured-files`
-  Will not update/check files specified in the bumpversion.cfg.
+  Will not update/check files specified in the .bumpversion.cfg.
   Similar to dry-run, but will also avoid checking the files.
   Also useful when you want to update just one file with e.g.,
     `bump2version --no-configured-files major my-file.txt`